notfoss/archlinux-cronjobs/README.rst

 :code:`/etc/cron.{d,hourly,daily,weekly,monthly}` yourself.

 If a cron job for your favourite package has gone missing from your system, you can probably recover it by taking a look at the history of the appropriate package from the Arch Linux `svntogit repository <https://projects.archlinux.org/svntogit>`_.

-At present only a handful of cron jobs are available in this repository (only the ones which I had been using).
-If you want the cron job for your favourite package to be added, feel free to ask.
-In fact, I would encourage you to do so, so that others can also benefit from that.